Amsterdam/benk-airflow/README.md

 ./format.sh
 ```

-## Mypy/flake8
+## Tests / mypy / flake8

+Testing, type checking and format checks is done with `tests.sh`.
 Type checking is done with mypy.
-In addition to `format.sh`, checking of code style is done with flake8.
+After checking of code style is done with flake8 and black.

-Both commands are run with:

 ```shell
 ./test.sh
 ```

+# Production

+## Configure DAGS with variables

+Configure CONTAINER_REGISTRY_URL in the [GUI](https://airflow-benkbbn1.dave-o.azure.amsterdam.nl/variable/list/).